chef/automate/components/automate-chef-io/content/docs/reports.md

 ### Waivers

+A node's waived status appears if applicable in displays where a node's status appears in Chef Automate.
+The Compliance Reports overview displays the node count and history of waived nodes, and the count and history of waived controls.
-Waived status of nodes can be seen throughout the pages where status is listed.
-Users can hover over waived controls' status icon in the controls list to view more details about the waiver applied to the control.
+Hover over the control's Waived icon in the Controls list to view more details about the waiver applied to the control.

-Use of waivers is configured using Chef InSpec: https://www.inspec.io/docs/reference/waivers/
+Use Chef InSpec to configure [waivers](https://www.inspec.io/docs/reference/waivers/).

 ### Download Report Results